tBuLi/kingdon/docs/usage.rst

 Performance
 -----------
-Because :mod:`kingdon` attempts to symbolically optimize expressions using :mod:`sympy` the first time they are called, the first call to any operation is always slow, whereas subsequent calls have extremely good performance.
+Because :code:`kingdon` attempts to symbolically optimize expressions using :mod:`sympy` the first time they are called, the first call to any operation is always slow, whereas subsequent calls have extremely good performance.
-This is because :mod:`kingdon` first leverages the sparseness of the input, *and* subsequently uses symbolic optimization to eliminate any terms that are always zero regardless of the input.
+This is because :code:`kingdon` first leverages the sparseness of the input, *and* subsequently uses symbolic optimization to eliminate any terms that are always zero regardless of the input.
 For example, the product :math:`\mathbf{e}_{1} \mathbf{e}_{12}` of the vector :math:`\mathbf{e}_1`